section-engineering-education/engineering-education/content/articles/how-to-use-lambdas-to-manipulate-through-a-collection-of-objects/index.md

 Example 2: a bucket is an object that has a method to store solid, liquid, or gas depending on what you want to store.

 Now it gets interesting when you have a collection of wallets with different items and you want to access the one with the red card that has money more than #30,000 ('#' is naira in Nigeria currency), this is when lambdas come in because it hard you iterate through a collection without making mistakes and even if it works it's not efficient.

 ### Prerequisite
 - A basic understanding of the Java OOP (Object Oriented Programming) concept
 - Basic understanding of lambdas

 ### Objectives
-1. To enable individuals to understand  how lambdas work
+1. To enable individuals to understand  how lambdas work.

-2. To enable individuals to understand how to sort
+2. To enable individuals to understand how to sort.

-3. To enable individuals to understand how to calculate the value of the different object
+3. To enable individuals to understand how to calculate the value of the different object.

-4. To enable individuals to understand how to Group a collection of object
+4. To enable individuals to understand how to Group a collection of object.

-5. To enable individuals to understand how to check for a distinct object
+5. To enable individuals to understand how to check for a distinct object.

 ### Importance Of Lambdas
 Using lambdas is an effective way of writing your codes as some programmers argue that it might not be clear enough but the truth is, it is highly efficient and leaves room for no error in your code.